wavemaker/docs/learn/how-tos/validations-using-crudListeners.md

 ---
-title: "Performing dynamic validations using CRUD listeners "
+title: "Dynamic Validations using CRUD Listeners"
 id: ""
+sidebar_label: "Validations using CRUD Listeners"
 ---
 ---

 ## Introduction

 In this document, learn how we can use [DB CRUD listeners](/learn/app-development/services/database-crud-event-listeners) to perform dynamic validations.
 The WaveMaker runtime framework publishes pre and post-events for each CRUD operation (Create, Read, Update and Delete) performed on the table.
 Here, in the following example, we use the pre-create event to check if the username already exists in the table.
 For this, we use the HRDB USER table to demonstrate.